ministryofjustice/moj-frontend/docs/components/interruption-card.md

 An alert is not read out to screenreader users when they interact with the page (unlike with the warning text and inset text components).
 Therefore, the heading needs to clearly convey the purpose of the page and that the user is being interrupted, for example with ‘Before you continue’.

-The IC uses a non-standard colour palette for impact in a user journey.
+The interruption card uses a non-standard colour palette for impact in a user journey.
 When considering the impact, consider other blue parts of the page, for example the header, person identifiers and phase banners.

 ### Similar or linked components